 These were my initial drawings.
 Note that the giants (the purple characters) are not drawn at scale, you’ll have to imagine them being ten feet tall (or three meters tall).
 Examples of character-building decisions follow after the images (no major spoilers).

-Examples of how the drawings influenced the book:
+A few examples of how the drawings influenced the book:

 - Marion, the Verdant Queen, and High Priestess Sandra are identical in face (except for the hairstyle) and body shape, which makes them twins.
 So their kingdom’s noble class has a high rate of giving birth to twins, and places them in positions of power.